Manipal-Hackathon/Guidelines-and-Rules/README.md

 10. Thank you slide

-The video's length should be in the range of **3-5 minutes**.
+The video's length should be aroound **5 minutes**.
 For more details regarding video submission click [here](https://hackathon.techtatva.in/hackathon.pdf)

 #### Submission Rules: